Subscribe to our mailing list

 Robust daily or weekly cash flow forecasting will help ensure that you understand the cash flow of the business and, perhaps crucially, detect challenges which may lie ahead.

 A business should also investigate and understand available sources of financing.
 Invoice discounting and supply chain financing are typical tools utilised by businesses to fund working capital.
 The cost of these facilities will reflect the risk involved, but tend to be lower priced than leveraged loans or mezzanine finance.

 There are many ways to ensure the business unlocks funds from its own working capital for short-term requirements, such as:

-Monitor payment mechanisms – ensure supplier invoices are only authorised for payment when they fall due.
-Often, companies don’t realise that they are not taking full advantage of negotiated credit terms.
+- Monitoring payment mechanisms – ensure supplier invoices are only authorised for payment when they fall due.
+Often, organisations don’t realise that they are not taking full advantage of negotiated credit terms.

 - Delaying discretionary expenditure as required – ensure that any money leaving the business is necessary for the sustainability of the business.

 These are some examples to help achieve immediate improvements for short-term funding.
 Incorporating these processes, tightening controls, and instilling the discipline of managing working capital into the workforce can have a dramatic impact on the cash position, allowing the business to fund growth projects via longer-term finance options.